US climate assessment lays out growing threats, opportunities as temperatures rise

 It was the first report produced since 2018, when the administration of then-President Donald Trump was dismantling rules meant to rein in climate-warming emissions.
 Trump, a Republican who denies the science of climate change, also dismissed the 2018 assessment.

-Later on Tuesday President Joe Biden, a Democrat, will speak about the report, which a White House official said was the most comprehensive assessment yet on the state of climate change in the U.S. Biden will also announce more than $6 billion in funding for climate resilience projects including bolstering the power grid and reducing flood risks, the official said.
+Biden, a Democrat, said the report was the most comprehensive assessment yet on the state of climate change in the U.S. and announced more than $6 billion in funding for climate resilience projects including bolstering the power grid and reducing flood risks.

 POVERTY LINE

 Children are reporting mental-health distress due to climate anxiety.
-Outdoor workers suffering dehydration through extreme heat are suffering acute kidney illness after only one day of exposure to extreme temperatures, the report says.
+Outdoor workers experiencing dehydration through extreme heat are suffering acute kidney illness after only one day of exposure to extreme temperatures, the report says.

 "Families living below the poverty line often live where climatic changes are expected to be the most economically damaging, like the already-hot Southeast," the report says.